Ultrasound Cabinets: Compliance Guidelines

 HEPA is an acronym for "High-Efficiency Particulate Air" or "High-Efficiency Particulate Arrestance."
 A HEPA filter is a high-quality micro-filter.
 Note that a filter described as 'HEPA media' is not the same high quality as a 'true HEPA' filter.

 Also, when looking at the cabinet's filters, take note of how often you need to change the filter and whether tools are required for the change.
 Given the height of the cabinet, it may be cumbersome to change out the filters depending on the cabinet's design.

 The design of an ultrasound probe is such that only the transducer is high-level disinfected.
 The electrical connector holder is not watertight and depending on the manufacturer and age of the probe, the strain relief (directly above the probe's handle) may also not be watertight.
 This design presents a storage challenge when trying to keep the disinfected probe separate from the cables and electrical connector, which are only low-level disinfected.

-This design issue can be particularly challenging with transesophagael (TEE probes) that have long insertion tubes similar to endoscopes.
-Unlike probes, however, endoscopes undergo a full high-level disinfection.
+This design issue can be particularly challenging with transesophageal (TEE probes) that have long insertion tubes similar to endoscopes.
+Unlike probes, however, endoscopes undergo full high-level disinfection.